 When I brought James to Elysian Coffee’s downtown shop (at Burrard Hotel), however, we couldn’t deal with the over-extracted cappuccino.
 Stick with the 7th & Ontario branch and hopefully you’ll get a good experience like I did.

 I didn’t actually visit Matchstick, but both Luke and James did, and apparently it’s worth putting on this list if you need your specialty coffee fix.
 Besides roasting its own beans, Matchstick bakes its own bread and pastries daily and its outlets have a bright, welcoming feel.

 49th Parallel is like a upscale, hipster version of Tim Hortons.
-It lures you in with its pretty and decadent doughnuts, then tops it off with a satisfying cuppa (though Seattle has better coffee, sorry!)
+It lures you in with its pretty and decadent doughnuts, but instead of jolting you awake with stale brew, it serenades your palate with a satisfying cuppa (but Seattle still has better coffee, sorry!)